oxguy3/dotfiles/sourcetree/README.md

 ### Installation

+This script requires:

+* bash, version 3.x or newer
+* git, version 2.7 or newer
+* curl (used for identifying self-hosted services)

 These scripts provide six total custom actions.
 Use these settings to add each of them to your SourceTree installation: